-Significant recovery in economic activity occurred during the second quarter, with a return from the Corona crisis to routine activity in most economic sectors.
-Signs of the renewed rise in the morbidity trend are being noticed in recent weeks, which may have adverse economic effects.
-However, the overall economic ramifications of the Corona crisis are still not clear and depend on the rate of economic recovery and the return of the various economic sectors to full activity.
+During the third quarter, economic activity continued to recover, with a return to pre-corona routine activity in most sectors.
+The fading out of the fourth wave at the beginning of the fourth quarter is contributing to an improvement in the economic indices.
+At the same time, the overall economic ramifications of the Corona crisis are still not clear and depend on the various economic sectors returning to full activity.

-For additional details, see "Principal economic developments" in the Report for the second quarter of 2021, and for details regarding "Debts whose terms have been changed within the framework of coping with the Corona virus" see the Report for the second quarter of 2021.
+For additional details, see "Principal economic developments" in the Report for the third quarter of 2021, and for details regarding "Debts whose terms have been changed within the framework of coping with the Corona virus" see the Report for the third quarter of 2021.